Swedish Armed Forces demonstrate Archer Artillery System at Bold Quest 21

 |0

-This work, Swedish Armed Forces demonstrate Archer Artillery System at Bold Quest 21 [Image 16 of 16], by SSgt Bryan Myhr, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Swedish Armed Forces demonstrate Archer Artillery System at Bold Quest 21, by SSgt Bryan Myhr, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT